Several materials are available and free for us to turn into something useful. A dead tree limb is one and we have just the right DIY project for it!

 But before cutting them, it’s important to make sure that the wood is dry.
 Ideally, it should contain only around 8% of moisture to avoid splitting.
-So put it out in the sun for days prior to working with it.
+So put it out in the sun for days before working with it.
 You can also use a moisture meter if you want to make sure it’s dry enough.
 (This tool comes in handy for several woodworking projects, too.)

 Now you’ll see in the step-by-step tutorial below that polyurethane sealer was used for this DIY project.
 You can use also epoxy as an alternative and this would give a glossy look.
-If you want a matte finish, you can wet sand the epoxy surface with a very fine grit.
+If you want a matte finish, you can wet sand the epoxy surface with very fine grit.

 Do you need a new set of drink coasters at home?
 Or perhaps you’re thinking of a nice gift for a friend or loved ones?
 This DIY tree limb coaster would make the perfect gift!